The Englitch Research Proposal

 Gates Jr., 1986.
 “Talkin that Talk,” from Critical Inquiry, Vol. 13, Iss.
 1, pp. 203-210 JSTOR, http://www.jstor.org/stable/1343565

 Gemini A.I.
 Application, prompt by Paxen Landyback.
 July 21, 2025.
-“How can I strengthen my Englitch Research Proposal?”Google. https://gemini.google.com
+“How can I strengthen my Englitch Research Proposal?”Google. https://gemini.google.com *~5% of this proposal includes edits suggested by Gemini (most scried naturally by Paxen)

 Gooden, Phillip, 2009.
 "The Story of English: How the English Language Conquered the World.“ Quercus Publishing, BCS Publishing Limited, Oxford UK.
 IBSN: 9781847242723.
 Print.